kittykatattack/learningPixi/README.md

 with a texture atlas, how to make particle effects using the Proton particle engine, and how to integrate Pixi into your own custom game engine.
 But Pixi isn't just for games - you can use these same techniques to create any interactive media applications.
+That means apps for phones!

 What do you need to know before you get started with this tutorial?